Employees at companies like Netflix or Google can be up to 40% more productive than average workers, studies suggest.

-A considerable part of that is eliminating “organisational drag”, those internal processes or policies that take up way too much time… like expenses.
+A considerable part of that is eliminating “organisational drag”, those internal processes or policies that take up way too much time.
+You know, like expenses.

 Netflix’s expense policy is summed up in just five words:

-“Act in Netflix’s Best Interest”.
+“Act in Netflix’s best interest”.

-Ten years ago, the entertainment giant released a presentation on how they run their company: who they hire, who they fire and how they create their culture.
+More than 10 years ago, the entertainment giant released a presentation on how they run their company.
+It covered who they hire, who they fire, and how they create their culture.

 … and it still doesn’t have an expense policy in place.